Skip to content

 -Dexec.args="publish --directory $GITHUB_WORKSPACE --tag ${GITHUB_REF_NAME} --execute true"

-Note: this generic publish flow uses the repository URLs and credentials from env/release.env.example.
+Note: these generic publish flows use the repository URLs and credentials from env/release.env.example.

 If you are publishing to Maven Central with a central-publish Maven profile, see Publish To Maven Central and GitHub Actions Release Flow.